StevenX1907/VIX-Kalbe-Nutritionals/README.md

 # Project-Based Internship: Kalbe Nutritionals x Rakamin Academy

-## Overview
+## Introduction

 This project was conducted as a final task for the Project-Based Internship with Kalbe Nutritionals x Rakamin Academy from August to September 2023.
-The aim of the project was to utilize data analysis and machine learning techniques to provide insights and recommendations for sales performance improvement.
+The project aimed to utilize data analysis and machine learning techniques to provide insights and recommendations for sales performance improvement.

 ## Objectives